Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 AMBEDKAR PARK

-In addition, this place becomes extremely hot in summer, and so if you come here on a summer day, please choose the evening for visiting this park.
+In addition, this place becomes extremely hot in summer, so if you come here on a summer day, please choose the evening to visit this park.

 Moreover, from the photographer’s eye, this place exceeds the minimum requirements — it is a perfect place for great photos.